siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/1_Git_and_GitHub.md

 ![Git_upload](image_2.png)

 Your collaborators can download the GitHub repository to their local computer and work on a part of a project making a branch.
-Then they upload their work and after revisions could merge it to the main.
+Then they upload their work and request a review before is merged into the main branch.

 ![Git_upload](image_3.png)